jarviscanada/jarvis_data_eng_GozdeArslan/core_java/twitter/README.md

 1-Add more methods to pull tweets between given dates.

-2-Cam improve to the part that will allow us to comment under our tweet.
+2-Develop the another feature that will allow us to comment under our tweet.

-3-Implement more functionality to post such as a picture.
+3-Implement more functionality to post a picture.